 - Learn from mappings by running the job (done by Tamr).

-- Generate mapping suggestions (done by Tamr).
+- Generate mapping suggestions (initiated by you, completed by Tamr).

 - Repeat if necessary (done by you).

 Steps 1 and 5 involve human feedback and input.